Oneiroi/Saiweb.co.uk/source/_posts/2009-02-16-user-account-cleanout-and-recaptcha.markdown

 So in short I am sorry if yours was a genuine account victim of the clean out, but you can sign back up and <a href="https://recaptcha.net/learnmore.html">help digitize historic books in the process</a>.

-The plugin also utilizes the Mail Hide functionality show here: <a href="mailto:d.busby@saiweb.co.uk">HIDDEN EMAIL</a> to help protect email addresses.
+The plugin also utilizes the Mail Hide functionality show here: <a href="mailto:d.busby@blog.oneiroi.co.uk">HIDDEN EMAIL</a> to help protect email addresses.

 So now you can post your email address in comments safe from spam.